How Professional Services Firms Are Cutting Proposal Time by 60–75% With AI

 Cost: Beautiful.ai — $12–$40/user/month; Pitch — $8–$25/user/month

-When the deliverable is a pitch deck rather than a written proposal, these are the tools.
 Both generate structured, designed slide decks from a text brief in 5–10 minutes.
-You describe the engagement scope, key selling points, team credentials, and approach; the AI returns a formatted deck with appropriate layouts and design choices.
+You describe the engagement scope, key selling points, team credentials, and approach; the AI returns a formatted deck.
+Who it's for: Consulting practices that pitch primarily through decks.

 How Much Time Does AI Actually Save?
-(Real Numbers)

 Time savings